BACnet Application

 WinCC OA BACnet HMI

-The WinCC OA BACnet HMI (Human Machine Interface) is composed of two panels, which allow devices and objects in the BACnet network or in an EDE file to be browsed for, and selected objects to be configured directly:
+The WinCC OA BACnet HMI (Human Machine Interface) provides a panel that allows the browsing for devices and objects in the BACnet network or in an EDE file as well as the direct configuration of selected objects:

 Enables browsing for BACnet devices and objects in the BACnet network or an EDE file.
 The devices/objects found can be created in WinCC OA with the according configuration.
-In addition, new objects can be created or deleted in the device in WinCC OA.
-When creating or deleting objects in devices, there are usually device-specific limitations, i.e. some devices allow the creation and deletion of only certain objects, or sometimes they do not allow it at all.
+In addition, new objects can be created or deleted in the device.
+When creating or deleting objects in devices, there are usually device-specific limitations, i.e. some devices only allow the creation and deletion of certain objects, or even prohibit them completely.

 Two types of engineering are possible: